7 Signs of a Healthy Staff Culture

 Does your team (and your target audience) know why you are doing what you’re doing?
 The words of author Simon Sinek ring true: “People don’t buy what you do; they buy why you do it.
 And what you do simply proves what you believe.”

-As a leader, be clear about why you exist, and then cast that vision daily.
+Articulate exactly why your organization exists, and then cast that vision daily.
 Yes, every day.
 Clarity is the key to alignment.
 It’s also key to attracting the right members to your team.

-To sum it up: vision = clarity; clarity = alignment; and alignment = potential for growth.
+To sum it up, vision gives clarity, clarity leads to alignment, and alignment is potential for growth.

-At Vanderbloemen, we have a weekly all-staff meeting where our leadership highlights examples of when our work has made a difference helping other teams.
-We exist to serve teams with a greater purpose – that’s what motivates our staff on a daily basis; that’s our ‘Why.’
+At Vanderbloemen, we have a weekly all-staff meeting where our leadership highlights examples of when our work has made a difference in helping other teams.
+We exist to serve teams with a greater purpose – that’s the “why” our entire staff shares.
 What’s yours?

 2. Well-Defined Core Values